davidnicola95/OpenVPN-Mikrotik-Flask/README.md

 4. Import the `.ovpn` file into your OpenVPN client to connect to the VPN.

 ## Security Notes
-- Ensure that the private key and sensitive configuration files are not exposed in the repository or logs.
 - Use HTTPS for accessing the Flask web interface in a production environment.

 ## Contributions